kayaman/magj-learn/src/content/docs/aws/dea/plan/streaming-data-pipeline.md

     The crawler writes metadata to the Data Catalog.
 A table definition contains metadata about the data in your data store.
 The table is written to a database, which is a container of tables in the Data Catalog.
 Attributes of a table include classification, which is a label created by the classifier that inferred the table schema.

+After your data has been crawled and a Data Catalog has been created, you can do the following:

+- **Classify and organize your data**: As the crawlers scan your data sources, AWS Glue will automatically classify the data and generate a schema for each dataset.
+You can further organize your data by creating databases and tables within the AWS Glue Data Catalog.

+- **Enrich metadata**: After the data is cataloged, you can enrich the metadata with additional information, such as data lineage, data quality metrics, business glossary terms, and access control policies.

+#### AWS Glue streaming jobs with Spark or Ray frameworks

+AWS Glue provides a serverless environment for running streaming ETL jobs using Apache Spark or Ray frameworks.

+##### Spark framework

+AWS Glue provides a performance-optimized, serverless infrastructure for running Apache Spark for data integration and ETL jobs.
+AWS Glue with Apache Spark supports batch and stream processing.
+It speeds up data ingestion, processing, and integration so you can hydrate your data lake and quickly extract insights from the data.
+For distributed processing, useful for large dataset, AWS Glue offers a Spark-based engine.

+##### Ray framework

+AWS Glue for Ray facilitates the distributed processing of your Python code over multi-node clusters.
+You can create and run Ray jobs anywhere that you can run AWS Glue ETL jobs.
+This includes existing AWS Glue jobs, command line interfaces (CLIs), and APIs.
+Ray is a serverless deployment of a new open source framework for distributing Python.
+It automates the work of scaling Python code.
+It can auto scale in seconds based on the load.

+To learn more, see [AWS Glue Streaming](https://docs.aws.amazon.com/glue/latest/dg/streaming-chapter.html).

 ### Spark streaming used to process data with Amazon EMR clusters